guhjy/2015ori-1/materials/study_02/consent-form.md

 ## Confidentiality

 To ensure anonymity, we disabled the logging of your e-mail address or IP-address by Qualtrics when responding to the invitation.
 We are required by law to have receipts that you, the participant has received the reward at the end of the study.
 These receipts are temporarily linked to the responses in order to identify the participants who fabricated results that are hardest to detect (top three out of 20).
 These temporary links are permanently removed after the rewards are awarded.
-The audio-recording of the interview will be deleted once transcribed.
-The unlinked and anonymous data and transcripts from this study will be made publicly available at the Open Science Framework for as long as possible, such that other researchers can verify and reanalyze the data.
+The unlinked audio-recording of the interview will be stored on an encrypted drive only the PI and research assistant have access to.
+The unlinked, anonymous data and transcripts from this study will be made publicly available at the Open Science Framework for as long as possible, such that other researchers can verify and reanalyze the data.

 ## Voluntary nature of participation